Immelman51/xwunited/README.md

 It runs also the function [factionnameget()] to display the factions names and logos.
 Then it runs the function [select_ship_list()] which is going to populate the ship menus with the ships your leader allows.
 The tables [ship_available] and [shipObject_available] are filled.
+We record the ID of the selected leader in [leader_ID].

 # You click on add ship.
 I creates a ship menu and a pilot menu.